iraf-community/iraf/doc/releases/v212revs.rst

 The following notes summarize the changes made for this feature and describe it’s function in more detail.
-A more complete description of the interface, environment variables which control it, etc can be found in the main systems revisions file iraf$local/notes.v211.
+A more complete description of the interface, environment variables which control it, etc can be found in the main systems revisions file ``iraf$local/notes.v211``.

-The source for the developmental version of the VMcache library and the VMcache daemon (vmcached) have been installed in the unix$boot tree and the HSI binary file driver was modified to add VMcache client support.
+The source for the developmental version of the VMcache library and the VMcache daemon (vmcached) have been installed in the ``unix$boot`` tree and the HSI binary file driver was modified to add VMcache client support.
 This adds two new capabilities to the driver: 1) built-in support for direct i/o (on systems that support it), and 2) a client interface to the VMcache daemon to permit the daemon to optimally manage binary file i/o if a VMcache daemon is present.

 The vmcached code is complete but only enough debug/testing was done to support development of the VMcache client interface for IRAF (the